RaycarlLei/Add-Comments-to-Your-Codes/README.md

 ## User Guide

 1. Click [this link](https://raw.githubusercontent.com/RaycarlLei/Add-Comments-to-Your-Codes/main/auto_comment_GUI_English_github.zip) to download the project zip file.
 2. Unzip the project file.
-Open the unzipped folder and find auto_comment_GUI_github_v2.zip.
+Open the unzipped folder and find auto_comment_GUI_English_github.zip.
-3. Unzip auto_comment_GUI_github_v2.zip.
+3. Unzip auto_comment_GUI_English_github.zip.
-4. Navigate to the unzipped file directory auto_comment_GUI_github_v2\dist\run.
+4. Navigate to the unzipped file directory auto_comment_GUI_English_github\dist\run.
 5. Find run.exe and double-click to run it.
 6. Enter your OpenAI API key.
 If you do not have an OpenAI API key, please refer to [How to get the OpenAI API key](https://github.com/RaycarlLei/Add-Comments-to-Your-Codes#how-to-get-the-openai-api-key).
 7. Make sure there are no lines in your input code file that exceed 1000 characters.
 It is recommended to save the code in a .txt file.
-8. Choose the paths for the input and output files, and the encoding method when opening the files.
+8. Select the file paths for input and output, along with the encoding method for file opening.
-9. Click 'Run Script' to start the commenting process.
+9. Click 'RUN' to start the commenting process.
 10. Please wait patiently.
 11. After the operation is complete, the output file will be saved as a .txt file and will open automatically.